 Rajaji National Park is located in the Shivalik range of Himalayas and spread over 820 kms.
-It is spread over three districts of Uttarakhand: Haridwar, Dehradun and Pauri Garhwal.
-It is now become the second Tiger Serve of Uttarakhand after Corbett.

-The park has been created in 1983 by amalgamation of three sanctuaries - Rajaji Sanctuary (estd.
-1948) Motichur sanctuary (estd.
-1964) and Chilla sanctuary (estd.
-1977).
-On 20 April 2015 it has been changed to Rajaji Tiger Reserve.

-v2 | Rajaji National Park is located in the Shivalik range of Himalayas and spread over 820 kms.
-It is spread over three districts of Uttarakhand: Haridwar, Dehradun and Pauri Garhwal.
+It covers a part of over three districts of Uttarakhand: Haridwar, Dehradun and Pauri Garhwal.
 It is now become the second Tiger Serve of Uttarakhand after Corbett.

 The park has been created in 1983 by amalgamation of three sanctuaries - Rajaji Sanctuary (estd.
 1948) Motichur sanctuary (estd.
 1964) and Chilla sanctuary (estd.
 1977).
 On 20 April 2015 it has been changed to Rajaji Tiger Reserve.